eijifuku/very_fast_mcp/README.md

 *[日本語版はこちら](README.ja.md)*

 "Very Fast" scaffolding & generator for FastMCP.
 Generate a complete MCP server skeleton with a single command, automating server configuration and routing setup.
 Developers can focus solely on implementing business logic and build production-ready MCP servers in minutes.

+> ⚠️ Important Notice (No Support / No PR / No Issues)
+>
+> This repository is primarily for personal use.
+You may use it freely under the license, but the author provides:
+> - No warranty, no liability
+> - No support or Q&A
+> - No pull requests or issues will be accepted
+>
+> Use at your own risk.

 ## Features
 - **Scaffold**: `vfmcp new <dir>` creates an MCP server skeleton with `configs/server.yaml` and `mcp_server.py`.
 - **Generator**: `vfmcp generate tool <Name>` adds a tool and its test.